benbalter/benbalter.github.com/_posts/2016-10-31-eight-things-i-wish-i-knew-my-first-week-at-github.md

 Welcome to GitHub!
 I'm glad you're here.

-{% include_cached github-culture.html %}
+{% include\_cached github-culture.html %}

 [^1]: The original post referenced a previous iteration of how we stored and shared knowledge internally, so I opted to remove the system name entirely to keep it future proof (that's not what we really call it).
 If you're a GitHubber, ask your manager or a teammate.
-It's the thing with internal policies, docs, guides, updates, etc.
+It's the thing with internal policies, docs, guides, updates, and so on

 [^2]: As we've grown, this timeline has likely accelerated.
 Don't be worried if you hit this point sooner.